lodenrogue/hith/README.md

 ## Requirements

 Python 3.
-No third-party dependencies — only the standard library.
+No third-party dependencies, only the standard library.

 ## Usage